yash0212/advanced-attendance-server/README.md

 1. Run in command line or terminal `composer install`
 2. Create a `.env` file or rename `.env.example` to `.env` in the root of the project.
 3. Add database credentials and database name in `.env` file
+4. Execute the command `php artisan migrate`.
-4. Change the `Document Root` of the webserver to point towards `public` directory of the project
+5. Change the `Document Root` of the webserver to point towards `public` directory of the project
-5. Give proper permissions to the project.
+6. Give proper permissions to the project.
-6. Restart the server (Optional)
+7. Restart the server (Optional)